Eternal Darkness: Short films

 In 2002, Nintendo and Hypnotic, a film entertainment company, established a filmmaking contest in which contestants submitted ideas that would be later funded into short films if selected.
 Hypnotic also purchased the rights to produce a film or TV series based on the IP.

 The contest drew over 500 submissions.
 Ten finalists were selected and were granted $2,000 each to produce their respective short films.
 The grand prize for the contest was $20,000, and was selected by a panel of industry experts.
 The finalists were unveiled between May 23 and July 4, 2002.

 The grand prize winner of the contest was Patrick Daughters, for the film Unloved.
 The viewer's choice award went to the film Cutting Room Floor by Tyler Spangler and Michael Cioni.

 Reception

 Reviews and sales

 Eternal Darkness: Sanity's Requiem received critical acclaim upon its release, with aggregated review scores of over 9/10 at both GameRankings and Metacritic.
 Upon review, IGN gave Eternal Darkness one of its Editor's Choice Awards and, in its review of the game, stated: "Simply put, an amazing achievement that shouldn't be overlooked.
 Games do not come any better than this".

+The game was reviewed for the Japanese magazine Famitsu Cube + Advance.
+The four reviewers all complimented the story as engaging, with one reviewer specifically found it engaging how the stories and characters gardually weave themselves together.
+One reviewer said the combat scenes were somewhat repetitive while another said that running in the game was awkward.
+While all reviewers said the game was strictly for adults, one said that this would limit the game's audience.

 AllGame editor Scott Alan Marriott described Eternal Darkness as "fun" and "certainly worth playing".
 Mild criticism was noted for its "linear gameplay" and "low difficulty".
+The game received a mostly positive score from Nintendo Power, with Alan Averill calling the game "intelligent, challenging, and always intriguing."

 Eternal Darkness sold less than 500,000 copies worldwide.
 In Japan, the game has sold 17,748 copies as of December 31, 2006.
 In Canada, the game sold 20,000 copies.